On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

-By \eqref{eq:1.0.28kkss}, $\mathcal{PE}_{X,\gamma}(F_d)$ is well-defined in \eqref{eq:01.0.25kk20}, which is a (nice) pseudopolynomial in $d$ (for $d$ large enough).
-The details on these computations are carried out in Subsections \ref{section7.3} and \ref{subsection7.5}, where we apply the techniques inspired by the computations in Shen's approach to the Fried conjecture \cite[Section 7]{Shen_2016}.
+As a consequence of \eqref{eq:1.0.28kkss}, $\mathcal{PE}_{X,\gamma}(F_d)$ in \eqref{eq:01.0.25kk20} is well-defined, which is clearly a nice exponential polynomial in $d$ (for $d$ large enough).
+The details on these computations are carried out in Subsection \ref{sec7.2bath}, where we apply the techniques inspired by the computations in Shen's approach to the Fried conjecture \cite[Section 7]{Shen_2016} and also in its extension to orbifold case by Shen and Yu \cite{2017arXiv170408369S}.